Miele Triflex HX1 Review

 Miele Triflex brush roll underneath

-Also, it has a low clearance inlet, hampering its performance on hard floors.
+Also, it has a low-clearance inlet, which hinders its performance on hard floors.

-Unlike the Dyson torque drive attachments that have two gates, Miele’s nozzle does not.
+Unlike Dyson torque drive attachments, which have two gates, Miele’s nozzle does not.

 Miele Triflex nozzle top view